superxc3/xcmkb/list of items/list of keyboards/40percent/corne/firmware/readme.md

 - add mousekey modification in config.h based on request
 - the rest are same
 - vial is not enabled but you can remap in vial/via. vial will read it as via config.
+- rgb underglow lighting effect cant be edit in vial, only in via.

 ## Rev 2022-2 (2022-12-15)